 The Medicaid Cliff Is Coming.
 4.5 Million Families Need a Backup Plan.

-The call will come on an ordinary Tuesday.
-Your mother's assisted living facility will leave a voicemail, professional and regretful, explaining that they can no longer accept her Medicaid rate.
-Or the home health aide who's been coming three mornings a week will tell you that her agency lost its state contract.
-Or you'll open a letter from your state Medicaid office informing you that your father's eligibility is under review.
+The call tends to come on an ordinary Tuesday.
+An assisted living facility leaves a voicemail, professional and regretful, explaining that it can no longer accept a parent's Medicaid rate.
+Or the home health aide who has been coming three mornings a week says her agency lost its state contract.
+Or a letter arrives from the state Medicaid office, informing a family that a father's eligibility is under review.

 This is already taking shape.

-The reconciliation package moving through Congress, informally called the "One Big Beautiful Bill," contains roughly $1 trillion in Medicaid cuts over the next decade.
-That's hard to grasp in the abstract, so here's what it looks like at ground level: an estimated one million dual-eligible older adults (people who qualify for both Medicare and Medicaid) could lose coverage.
+The reconciliation package moving through Congress, informally called the "One Big Beautiful Bill," contains roughly $1 trillion in Medicaid cuts over the next decade.1 That is hard to grasp in the abstract, so here is what it looks like at ground level: an estimated one million dual-eligible older adults, people who qualify for both Medicare and Medicaid, could lose coverage.
 States facing tighter federal matching rates may eliminate optional benefits, including assisted-living waivers and home and community-based services.
 The 4.5 million Americans currently receiving Medicaid-funded home care are directly in the path of these changes.

 The math isn't complicated.
 It's just brutal.